Nikelandjelo/Nikelandjelo.github.io/_posts/2021-09-18-google-beginners-quest.md

 }
 ```

-<p style="font-size: 16px">However, it will be much easier and faster if we just write a script to get the password for us.
+However, it will be much easier and faster if we just write a script to get the password for us.
 So the way the authentication works is:<br />
 - Get the password from the password field.<br />
 - Makes an array for the password where every character of the password is added with the hex value `CAFE`.<br />
 - Every item from the array is being compared with a specific value.<br />
-So, what we need to do is put the comparison values in the order in a list, subtract the value `CAFE` and get our password.</p>
+So, what we need to do is put the comparison values in the order in a list, subtract the value `CAFE` and get our password.

 ```py
 pas = (52037, 52077, 52077, 52066, 52046, 52063, 52081, 52081, 52085, 52077, 52080, 52066)